-The extra X-ray radiation causes an immediate increase in D- and E-layer ionization known as a sudden ionospheric disturbance (SID).
-Extreme D-layer absorption may cause a short-term blackout of all HF communications on the sun-facing side of the Earth.
+This is not to minimize the effects that a major solar flare can have on ionospheric propagation.
+After all, NASA rightly calls solar flares "the biggest explosions in the solar system."
+X-ray radiation from a large flare aimed towards Earth can cause an immediate increase in D- and E-layer ionization known as a sudden ionospheric disturbance (SID).
+Severe D-layer absorption may cause a short-term blackout of all HF communications on the sun-facing side of the Earth.
 Signals in the 2 to 30-MHz range may completely disappear.
 In extreme cases, nearly all background noise will be gone as well.
-SIDs may last up to an hour, when ionospheric conditions temporarily return to normal.
-Cosmic rays penetrate deep into the ionosphere at the poles.
-This radiation produces intense ionization and consequent absorption of HF signals known as a polar cap absorption (PCA) event.
-A PCA event may last for days.
+SIDs may last up to an hour, after which ionospheric conditions temporarily return to normal.